MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 ::: moniker-end

-<h2 id="release">Release retention</h2>
+<a id="release"></a>

+## Release retention policies

 The release retention policies for a release pipeline determine how long a release and the run linked to it are retained.
 Using these policies, you can control **how many days** you want to keep each release after it has been last modified or deployed and the **minimum number of releases** that should be retained for each pipeline.

 The retention timer on a release is reset every time a release is modified or deployed to a stage.
 The minimum number of releases to retain setting takes precedence over the number of days.
 For example, if you specify to retain a minimum of three releases, the most recent three will be retained indefinitely - irrespective of the number of days specified.
 However, you can manually delete these releases when you no longer require them.

 As an author of a release pipeline, you can customize retention policies for releases of your pipeline on the **Retention** tab.

 ::: moniker range=">=azure-devops-2020"
 The retention policy for YAML and build pipelines is the same.
 You can see your pipeline's retention settings in **Project Settings** for **Pipelines** in the **Settings** section.
 ::: moniker-end

 ::: moniker range="<= tfs-2018"